vicentejrlive/sys-review-app/README.md

 # sys-review-app

-Web application to suport studants in their Systematic Review/Mapping conduction.
+Web application to suport students in their Systematic Review/Mapping conduction.

 # DataBase